-What does Behind me Now mean?
+What do you think Behind me Now means?

 Amos Lee: Behind me Now Meaning